User Friendly

 User Friendly was a webcomic written by J. D. Frazer, also known by his pen name Illiad.
 Starting in 1997, the strip was one of the earliest webcomics to make its creator a living.
 The comic is set in a fictional internet service provider and draws humor from dealing with clueless users and geeky subjects.
-The comic ran seven days a week until 2009, when updates became sporadic, and since 2010 it has been in re-runs only.
+The comic ran seven days a week until 2009, when updates became sporadic, and since 2010 it had been in re-runs only.
 The webcomic was shut down in late February 2022, after an announcement from Frazer.